CSV Import

 The plugin has the following features:

-• File importing: If you specify permanent file URLs in a column, the importer will download and attach a file to each created item.
-NB: file import only works for files hosted and publicly available online; you cannot import files from a local source (that is, your computer), or from a password-protected location.
+- File importing: If you specify permanent file URLs in a column, the importer will download and attach a file to each created item.
+Note that file import only works for files hosted and publicly available online; you cannot import files from a local source (that is, your computer), or from a password-protected location.
+You may have difficulty importing files from a storage service such as Google Drive or Dropbox unless you can supply a stable URL to each file.

-• Undo Imports: The Undo option lets you delete all the files added in an import.
+- Undo imports: The "Undo" option lets you delete all the items and files added in an import.

 However, if you're creating or editing your data by hand, there are a few things to keep in mind:

-• You will need to normalize your data before importing.
+- You will need to normalize your data before importing.
 Check to be sure that the first row of your CSV file contains column names, and that every row has the same number of columns.
+Every column must have a unique name or you will see an error message.
+You can only have one header row; every row after the first row will be imported as an item.

-• Check to see if any of the text contains commas, and if it does surround that segment with double-quotes.
-Many spreadsheet programs will do this for you automatically.
-If you are using a spreadsheet program, check the CSV that is exported by opening it in a plain text editor to see if the double-quotes are being added automatically.
+- Many spreadsheet programs will automatically enclose CSV entries in double-quotes if they contain commas.
+If you are using a spreadsheet program, check the CSV that is exported by opening it in a plain-text editor to see if the double-quotes are being added automatically.
+If not, surround every cell containing a comma with double-quotes.

 A quick note about CSV formats and importing: The column delimiter is the basic building block of the CSV file, and it is a comma by default.